Skip to Content

 For example, if you're using the Jitterbit variable as part of a filename or as a property of a different object that is not in a script, then you can reference it using brackets such as [jitterbit.source.filename].

-Those using Private Agents can programatically change the default behavior of Jitterbit variables as well as create new Jitterbit variables through the Private Agent configuration file.
+Those using private agents can programatically change the default behavior of Jitterbit variables as well as create new Jitterbit variables through the private agent configuration file.
 However, note that this is used only in rare use cases implemented by advanced users.
 Most use cases can be handled by creating a project variable rather than a Jitterbit variable.

-Changing default values or creating new Jitterbit variables is done from these sections of the Private Agent configuration file:
+Changing default values or creating new Jitterbit variables is done from these sections of the private agent configuration file:

 • [PredefinedGlobalVariables]